-As I was searching for ideas for my Feast of the Seven Fishes blog, I came across several recipes for Clams Oreganata.
-Honestly, this is the first time I ever heard of them…I am very familiar with Clams Casino and even have a recipe on my blog for Clams with Bacon, but this one was a new to me.
-I watched a few videos and decided to make them.
+As I was searching for recipe ideas for my Feast of the Seven Fishes blog, I came across several recipes for Clams Oreganata.
+Honestly, this is the first time I ever heard of them.
+I am very familiar with Clams Casino.
+However, this preparation was new to me.
+After watching a few videos, I decided to make them.
 Of course, with my very own twist.
 Texture is always a big issue with me as most of the recipes called for the use of breadcrumbs.
-So, I decided to make it my own way.
+So, I decided to ditch the breadcrumbs and make it my own way.
 Honestly, they were out of this world!
 You cannot even imagine how incredible they turned out to be.

-Add the chopped parsley, chopped oregano, garlic, clam juice, tablespoon of olive oil, and salt/pepper.
-Gently mix…you do not want to overwork the mixture.
-Top each clam with the mixture and bake on 375 for about 10 minutes.
-Turn on the broiler and broil for another few minutes…just until the mixture turns golden brown.
+Add the chopped parsley, chopped fresh oregano, garlic, clam juice, tablespoon of olive oil, kosher salt and black pepper.
+Gently mix.
+Try not to overwork the mixture.
+Generously, top each clam with the stuffing.
+Bake on 375 for about ten minutes.
+Turn on the broiler and broil for another few minutes until the mixture turns golden brown.